5 steps to prepare for cold and flu season

 One of the best defenses for staying healthy during the fall months is staying active.
 It's great to bundle up and head outside for some exercise, even on colder days.
 Exercise boosts your overall fitness level, which can strengthen your immune system to fight against potential infections.

-Tip #4: Get ready for the great outdoors with Travel Essentials!
+Tip #4: Get ready for the great outdoors with our Outdoor Enthusiast category!

 Maintain a proper sleep schedule